-If you would like to learn more about how you can invest in lymphoma research, please click here.
+If you would like to learn more about how you can invest in LRF's Research Program, please click here.

 Clinical Investigator Career Development Awards

-LRF supports research in several disease focus areas: chronic lymphocytic leukemia (CLL), diffuse large B-cell lymphoma (DLBCL), follicular lymphoma and mantle cell lymphoma (MCL).
+LRF's Disease Focus Area Grants seek to support research in specific subtypes and/or patient populations.
 Grants have taken a variety of forms including "R01" type grants for senior researchers, collaborative grants across medical disciplines, correlative awards which enhance existing clinical studies, planning grants to develop a plan and supportive data designed to raise funds from government/other major funding sources, and exploratory/developmental grants to help develop a proof of concept, leading to another project and/or funding.

 Chronic Lymphocytic Leukemia (CLL) Collaborative Grant

-This two-year CLL Collaborative Grant sought high quality research studies in CLL including the study of primary CLL patient samples to assure relevance to the human disease.
-In addition, applicants were required to explicitly delineate how the proposed research would incorporate collaborative interactions between/among investigators in different disciplines (e.g. pathology and medical oncology, basic science research and clinical investigators) and/or different institutions.
+This two-year CLL Collaborative Grant funds high quality research studies in CLL including the study of primary CLL patient samples to assure relevance to the human disease.
+Proposed research projects are required to incorporate collaborative interactions between/among investigators in different disciplines (e.g. pathology and medical oncology, basic science research and clinical investigators) and/or different institutions.

 Diffuse Large B-Cell Lymphoma (DLBCL) Explorations Grant

-This two-year DLBCL Explorations Grant sought applications which were expected to include the study of primary DLBCL patient samples.
-Proposals were to include a clear indication of how the project would be clinically relevant to the improvement of outcomes for patients with DLBCL.
-Applicants were encouraged to describe how they would leverage other resources (funding support, institutional resources, clinical trial samples, etc.) in carrying out the project.
-In addition, applicants were required to delineate how the proposed research project would involve collaborative interactions between/among investigators in different disciplines (e.g., pathology and hematology/oncology, basic science research & clinical investigators) and/or different institutions.
+This two-year DLBCL Explorations Grant funds applications clinically relevant to the improvement of outcomes for patients with DLBCL.
+Research projects must include the study of primary DLBCL patient samples and involve collaborative interactions between/among investigators in different disciplines (e.g., pathology and hematology/oncology, basic science research and clinical investigators) and/or different institutions.

 Follicular Lymphoma Research